edgedb/edgedb/docs/stdlib/json.rst

     The field access operator ``[]`` will raise an exception if the specified field does not exist for the base JSON value.
-To access potentially non-existent fields use the :eql:func:`json_get` function.
+To access potentially non-existent fields, use the :eql:func:`json_get` function.

 ----------